 For many people the inner workings of digestion are a complete mystery.
 To help you make the connection between movement of muscle, breath, and your gut I’d like to paint you a picture of just how connected everything really is.

 When you move your breathing changes.
 Typically it will get deeper and sometimes faster as well (like during exercise).
-To take in air, your diaphram just below your ribs contracts down to create a vaccum inside your ribcage.
+To take in air, your diaphragm just below your ribs contracts down to create a vacuum inside your rib cage.
 That pulls air in.
 It’s a similar concept to how liquid is pulled into a syringe when the plunger is pulled back.

-What you may not know is that some of your digestive organs are attached to the diaphram via connective tissue.
-When your diapham contracts for a deep breath it compressess the viscera below including your stomach and colon.
+What you may not know is that some of your digestive organs are attached to the diaphragm via connective tissue.
+When your diaphragm contracts for a deep breath it compresses the viscera below including your stomach and colon.
 When you exhale it pulls up on the very same organs.
 Rhythmic, deep breathing has the effect of massaging your gut to help it work efficiently.
 This pumping action of the breath keeps things moving.
-This is the ideal scenerio.
+This is the ideal scenario.
 However, most people are estranged from the ideal way to breathe and digest.

 Sometimes, in the process of holding the vulnerable areas together the inflammation sticks unintended surfaces together.
 This can lead to problems with your intestines being unable to move the way they need to.
 Yes, your intestines move.
 This continuous wavelike movement is called peristalsis, and freedom of movement is critical for this phenomena to take place.

 You may be thinking, “But I can’t even feel my intestines moving, how will I know when they are stuck together?
 And if so, how do I do something about it?”
 Well, I have good news for you.
 Most therapists at the Tummy Temple have advanced training in how to feel where things are stuck and how to unstick them.